STF1998/Desk20/report/conclusion.md

 As mentioned previously, in the future we woould like to see a full user study of interaction with Flocus.
 Usability is often considered the most essential factor to investigate as part of the evaluative process.
 Usability can be defined as the ease of using the webpage and fulfilling user's satisfaction.
 Key aspects to consider when evaluating the usability of Flocus, include:

-- learnability
+- Learnability
-- memorability
+- Memorability
-- efficiency
+- Efficiency
-- satisfaction
+- Satisfaction
-- errors
+- Errors

 Alongside usability, future evaluiative techniques could focus on evaluating aspects of the following: